 Going back out to bat after their lunch break, the MCC batsmen scored some quick runs before declaring, setting the Refugee Cricket Project the tough task of scoring 228 to win.

 The Refugee Cricket Project started their innings with a bang, as a huge six sailed over the fence and into one of the neighbouring gardens.
 After a bit of a delay, a replacement ball was found and the game continued.

 The Refugee Cricket Project kept scoring runs at a pace, but wickets were also falling as the MCC fielders held some impressive catches.
 The young refugee team found themselves in a bit of trouble after they lost their sixth wicket with just 74 runs on the board, still 153 runs behind.

 Then followed an admirable fight back.
 The MCC bowlers were being hit to all corners of the ground as the Refugee Cricket Project passed the 100 run mark – one particularly powerful blow sending the spectators scattering to get out of the way.

 Some quick scoring then brought the Refugee Cricket Project back into contention, including an impressive seventh wicket partnership of 50 runs from 32 balls.
 The MCC captain needed an inspired bowling change to make the break through.
 A few wickets later and the Refugee Cricket Project were all out for 169, the MCC winning an entertaining match.

 As the players shook hands, and thanked the umpires, all could reflect on an enjoyable afternoon of cricket.

 We are currently looking for a volunteer to help with the running of the Refugee Cricket Project.
-For more information and to apply, please click here.
+Here is some more information and how to apply.